 What is Refinancing?

-As you decide when to refinance your mortgage, keep in mind that there are other benefits, too.
-If you have an FHA loan on your home, refinancing makes it possible to get rid of your mortgage insurance premium (required for all FHA loans) once you build enough equity – typically, mortgage insurance on these loans cannot be canceled, unlike private mortgage insurance.
+As you decide when to refinance your mortgage, keep in mind that there are other benefits to refinancing, too.
+If you have a Federal Housing Administration (FHA) loan for your home, refinancing makes it possible to get rid of your mortgage insurance premium (required for all FHA loans) once you build enough equity.
+Typically, mortgage insurance on these loans cannot be canceled, unlike when using private mortgage insurance.

-If you’re looking to make some improvements to your home, a cash-out refinance can allow you to access your home’s equity and get some extra money for projects on your to-do list.
-In this type of refinancing, you take out more than you need and pocket the difference.
-However, a cash-out refinance typically has a slightly higher interest rate and will usually require you to have 20 percent equity remaining in your home after the transaction is completed.
+Alternatively, if you’re looking to make some improvements to your home, a cash-out refinance allows you to access your home’s equity to get some extra money for projects on your to-do list.
+With this type of refinancing, you take out more than you need and pocket the difference.
+Keep in mind that a cash-out refinance typically has a slightly higher interest rate and will usually require you to have 20 percent equity remaining in your home after the transaction is completed.

 The process for refinancing a mortgage is very similar to taking out a loan to buy a house, except you won’t have to get pre-qualified or pre-approved for the mortgage (you already did that when you purchased the home).
 The main difference is that the money from your refinancing loan will pay off your old mortgage.
-You’ll still go through the same basic steps of applying, getting a mortgage approval, underwriting, and closing when refinancing a mortgage.
+You will still go through the same basic steps of applying, getting a mortgage approval, underwriting, and closing when refinancing a mortgage.

-Cost – Refinancing your home can be pricey.
+Refinancing your home can be pricey.
 Generally speaking, you can expect to pay two to three percent of the remaining balance on your mortgage in closing costs.
 Costs include the application fee, appraisal fee, attorney fees, and title search and insurance.
-These costs can usually be rolled into your monthly payment, but they can still add up to a substantial amount on top of your original loan.
+These costs can usually be rolled into your new monthly payment, but they can still add up to a substantial amount on top of your original loan.
 Since interest rates are skyrocketing right now, it might be prudent to hold off until costs have subsided.

 Time is money—meaning that the time you’ll need to spend refinancing your mortgage should factor into your calculations.
-The refinancing process can take at least a month.
+The refinancing process can take at least a month from start to finish.
 You’ll also need to consider how long it will take you to break even on the deal.
-Remember, it can take years for a mortgage refinance to pay for itself, so if you’re thinking of paying off your mortgage early or moving to a new house in a year or two, it probably isn’t worth it.
+Remember that it can take years for a mortgage refinance to pay for itself, so if you’re thinking of paying off your mortgage early or moving to a new house in a year or two, you may want to reconsider.

-Loan term – You also need to be mindful of your loan term.
-Ask your lender to match your current term so you don’t lose time on your payoff.
-If, for example, you paid five years on your current 30-year mortgage, you have 25 remaining.
+You also need to be mindful of your loan term.
+Be sure to ask your lender to match your current term, so you don’t lose time on your payoff.
+For example, if you paid five years on your existing 30-year mortgage, you’ll have 25 remaining.
 You can ask your lender to work your payment into the 25 years you have left.
 If you don’t, you’ll essentially be starting over, and it will take you even longer to pay off your loan.
-While matching your current term means you’ll have a higher monthly payment, you’ll save on interest.
+Although matching your current term means you may have a higher monthly payment, you’ll save on interest.